simonkrauter/Open-EV-Charts/readme.md

 This file contains two data sets for each month/quarter:

 - Sales numbers of all cars by brand
-- Sales numbers of electric cars (BEV) by model
+- Sales numbers of electric cars (BEV) by model (limited to top 50 models)

 In addition every data set has a source URL.